 This is why having a healthy gut is key to having a healthy mind and a stable mood.

 Poor gut health, harmful bacteria, and a lack of beneficial bacteria have been shown to decrease dopamine production.
-Probiotics, however, have the ability to increase it dopamine production, as well as serotonin production, which may have a powerful effect on your mood.
+Probiotics, however, have the ability to increase dopamine production, as well as serotonin production, which may have a powerful effect on your mood.

 Many people have poor gut health due to dietary and lifestyle factors like eating junk food, processed foods, foods grown with pesticides, foods containing added chemicals, alcohol, cigarette smoke, high stress levels, and more.

-Rebalancing your gut starts with recolonizing your gut microbiome with beneficial bacteria.
+Restoring balance to your gut starts with recolonizing your gut microbiome with beneficial bacteria.
 Once your gut is balanced, it will have a huge effect on your mood.
 This is why a good quality multi-strain probiotic complex is one of the best supplements for mood and anxiety.